-It is a directive published by Head of the Department and it is binding upon all personnel under the command of the Head of the Department.
-The department has released 152 Standing Orders, which has simplified the routine office transactions as well as transactions with general public.
+Under the command of the Head of the Department, this department has released 152 Standing Orders, which has simplified the routine office transactions as well as transactions with general public.
 They range from 1970 till to date.
-With respect to present changes, the entire bunch of Standing Orders is under review.
+With respect to present changes, it has been decided to review and revise the standing order by appointing a review committee.
+It is a directive issued by Head of the Department and it is binding upon all personnel.

-2) Department Circulars:
+2) Departmental Circulars:

-These are the written statement of government policy/Department policy towards smooth functioning of the department.
+These are the written statement of Government policy/Department policy towards smooth functioning of the department.
 It helps in simplifying the routine transactions, both internally and externally.
+Through Circulars, regular directions are given to subordinate offices, for the smooth functioning of the department.
 A proper compilation and indexing is in progress.